How to dispose of soil

 Soil itself is a natural erosion control method.
 By using soil to stabilize slopes or fill areas, you can effectively slow down or prevent the movement of water and wind that contribute to erosion.
 Soil acts as a protective layer, anchoring plants and vegetation while providing stability to the ground.
 It helps to absorb and retain water, reducing surface runoff and decreasing the risk of erosion.

-See also How to remove moss from concrete
+See also How to fuck your pillow

 Methods of Utilizing Soil for Erosion Control